ziozzang/openstack-at-home-ubuntu/README.md

 openstack-at-home-ubuntu
 ========================

-Openstack Initial Provisioning at Home with Ubuntu
+Openstack Initial Provisioning at Home with Ubuntu.
+(Support for Ubuntu 14.04 LTS/trusty, and Openstack Icehouse)

 * code by Jioh L. Jung (ziozzang@gmail.com)